Identity Resources

 LGBTQ+

 • More and more Japanese people (particularly the younger generation) are supportive of LGBTQ+ people.
-But some of the older generation may still hold outdated or discriminatory views.
+But some of the older generation or those in more rural areas may still hold outdated or discriminatory views.

 • In general, it is rare to hear people talk in-depth about romantic relationships, sexuality, or gender in public, as these topics are usually considered “private” or “personal.”